A practical framework for analyzing high-dimensional QKD setups: Application to the HD Temporal Entanglement Protocol

 This relation can be used to iteratively derive lower bounds on the entries of $r$ as needed to bound the expectation of the chosen observable.
 Thus, at the price of obtaining only bounds on the expectations instead of equalities, we can significantly extend the set of accessible observables.

-\section{Application to the HD temporal entanglement protocol}
+\section{Application to the HD Temporal Entanglement Protocol}

-In this section, we detail the application of our method to the high-dimensional temporal entanglement protocol analysed in Ref. \cite[Protocol 1]{BKPH_2023}, sticking close to the notation chosen there.
+In this section, we detail the application of our method to the high-dimensional temporal entanglement protocol analyzed in Ref. \cite[Protocol 1]{BKPH_2023}, sticking close to the notation chosen there.
 In this protocol, a source prepares the state $\ket{\Psi_{\textrm{target}}^{\textrm{P1}}} := \ket{\text{DD}} \otimes \frac{1}{\sqrt{d}} \sum_{k=0}^{d-1} \ket{kk}$ which is distributed to Alice and Bob over the quantum channel.
 They then perform either a Time of Arrival (ToA) measurement or a Temporal Superposition (TSUP) measurement.
-We start with a brief recap of the most important definitions from \cite{BKPH_2023}.
+We start by briefly summarizing the most important definitions from \cite{BKPH_2023}.
 The action of the temporal-superposition setup is described by

 The TSUP measurement is then given by $\tilde{M}_{a,b}(i,j,\phi^A, \phi^B) := \ketbra{\Psi_{a,b}(i,j,\phi^A,\phi^B)}$, where

 and we introduced

 for $x \in \{1,2\}$.
 The ToA measurement is simply given by